-Q An orthogonal, rotation/reflection matrix.

-scal A scalling factor

-T (optional) A translation vector used to shift the centroid of the points in matrix x to the origin.
+Q An orthogonal, rotation/reflection matrix. scal A scalling factor Т (optional) A translation vector used to shift the centroid of the points in matrix x to the origin.
 Returned when translate is TRUE.

-T. xbar (optional) Centered xbar (that is, the centroid of the points in xbar is translated to the origin).
+T.xbar (optional) Centered xbar (that is, the centroid of the points in xbar is translated to the origin).
 Returned when translate is TRUE.
+Note that the return values of this function do not include the transformed matrix $scal x Q$ or

-Note that the return values of this function do not include the transformed matrix scal \ x \ Q or scal \ (x - IT) \ Q, where T is the translation vector and I is an n - by - 1 vector with elements 1.
+Note that the return values of this function do not include the transformed matrix scal x Q or scal (x - IT) Q, where T is the translation vector and I is an n - by - 1 vector with elements 1.

-'''

-C. J. Wong Cwon2@fhcrc.org>

-'''
+C.J.
+Wong <cwon2@fhcrc.org>